-- The Web page at emergency.msstate.edu (yellow banner on the home page) - Text messaging on participating cell phones - Instant Messenger - E-mail using the student's or employee's official e-mail - Campus radio station WMSV 91.1-FM - Campus loudspeaker announcements and weather sirens - The HOT LINE 325-5555 (activated only during - @maroonalert on Twitter
+- The Web page at emergency.msstate.edu (yellow banner on the home page) - Text messaging on participating cell phones - Calls to participating cell phones - Instant Messenger - E-mail using the student's or employee's official e-mail address - Campus radio station WMSV 91.1-FM - Campus loudspeaker announcements and weather sirens - The HOT LINE 325-5555 (activated only during emergency) - @maroonalert on Twitter

 MSU has its own nationally accredited police department.
 Fire/ rescue service to the campus is provided through contract with the Starkville Fire Department.
 Ambulance and emergency medical service is provided throughout the county by OCH Regional Medical Center.
 The Starkville Police Department and the Oktibbeha County Sheriff's Office will support our police department with assistance, as needed.
 The Oktibbeha County Chapter of the American Red Cross stands ready to assist with disaster relief.
+On the Meridian campus, fire and rescue services are provided by the City of Meridian and local law enforcement also assists the MSUPD.